 Inside: Child loss is excruciating.
 Letting go feels like creating a safe and special corner of my mind and heart in which to gather and house my memories and love for my son so that I have some room left for hope and joyful possibility.

-TW: Suicide, grief, child loss
+Sensitive Content: Suicide, grief, child loss

 The agony was intense but I knew that something important was happening inside of me.
 Several times I wondered if I was losing my mind but even in my pain and wrestling it didn’t matter if I was having a nervous breakdown or my experience was psychological or spiritual, I knew I needed to stay present.
 To live whatever was happening.